zty0510/Final_Project/docs/README.part3.md

 First, read the [documentation](https://flask.palletsprojects.com/en/1.1.x/) of Flask.
 Learn how to do the following things:

 - How to serve the request sent from the client for a specific path?
-For example, if a request is requesting the path `\\public` on your server and another one is requesting `\\confidential` on your server, how could you distinguish them and send different responses?
+For example, if a request is requesting the path `/public` on your server and another one is requesting `/confidential` on your server, how could you distinguish them and send different responses?
 - How to serve different request methods?
-For example, one request is sent to your server for the path `\\public` with a `GET` method and another one with a `POST` method, how could you distinguish them and send different responses?
+For example, one request is sent to your server for the path `/public` with a `GET` method and another one with a `POST` method, how could you distinguish them and send different responses?
 - How to render a HTML template in Flask?
 How to create a simple template in Flask?
 - How to get the form data the user send to your server in a `POST` request?
 What data type is it?